Addressing MSSP Cybersecurity Challenges with Privileged Access Management

 PAM gives the MSSP an automated way to report on access privileges and privileged account sessions.
 This is useful for security, but it also makes the MSSP’s business run smoothly.
-To understand why, consider the example of compliance.
-Many compliance regimens require detailed tracking of access privileges.
-If the MSSP needs to prepare documentation of access controls manually, that will be much more time consuming than the kind of automated reporting available from a PAM solution.
+To understand why consider the example of compliance.
+Many compliance regimes require detailed tracking of access privileges.
+If the MSSP needs to prepare documentation of access controls manually, that will be much more time-consuming than the kind of automated reporting available from a PAM solution.

 How WALLIX Supports a Successful MSSP-Client Relationship

 The WALLIX PAM solution offers a range of capabilities that strengthen the MSSP-client relationship, making it smoother, more profitable, and ultimately, more secure: